-If you’ve followed our guide and managed to find a low competition, high volume niche, now you have 2 main platform options:
+If you’ve followed our guide and managed to find a low competition, high volume niche, now you have 2 main best blogging platform options:

 WordPress is great if you have a bit of time to learn.
 It’s even better if you have a bit of money to invest in an SEO expert (acting without a clear strategy will leave you floundering).
 Start with SiteGround, which has one-click WP installation.